Skip to content

 annotation_position Tuple[float, float]

-Position in data coordinates
+Position in data coordinates for the annotation text.

 Source code in vasttools/tools.py